Exploring the World of Numbers: A Deep Dive into Number Lines with Negative Integers

 - Example: -3 - (-4) = 1.
 Start at -3, move 4 units to the right.

 3. Multiplication: Multiplying by a positive number scales the number along the number line without changing direction.
-Multiplying by a negative number flips the number across zero, changing its sign.
+Multiplying by a negative number flips the number across zero, changing its sign That's the part that actually makes a difference..

 - Example: 2 x 3 = 6.
 (Positive x Positive = Positive)